green-coding-solutions/eco-ci-energy-estimation/README.md

       actions: read
     steps:
       - name: Eco CI - Initialize
-        uses: green-coding-berlin/eco-ci-energy-estimation@v2
+        uses: green-coding-berlin/eco-ci-energy-estimation@06837b0b3b393a04d055979e1305852bda82f044 #v2.2
         with:
           task: start-measurement
  ```

-### Gitlab:
+### GitLab:
-To use Eco-CI in your gitlab pipeline, you must first include a reference to the eco-ci-gitlab.yml file as such:
+To use Eco-CI in your GitLab pipeline, you must first include a reference to the eco-ci-gitlab.yml file as such:
 ```
 include:
   remote: 'https://raw.githubusercontent.com/green-coding-berlin/eco-ci-energy-estimation/main/eco-ci-gitlab.yml'